-Mechanism of Action
+ADG126 Background: Mechanism of Action & Preclinical Profile

 ADG126 is a fully human anti-CTLA-4 mAb.
 The masking moiety in ADG126 functions to block the interaction between ADG126 and its target CTLA-4 protein.
-Once ADG126 enters the TME, proteases overexpressed in the TME cleave off the masking moiety, and the antibody is then activated, binding to CTLA-4 and inhibiting its function.
+Once ADG126 is attracted and enters the tumor tissue with constitutively over expressed CTLA-4 on Treg cells in TME, proteases overexpressed in the TME cleave off the masking moiety, and the antibody is then activated, binding to CTLA-4 and inhibiting its function.
 ADG126 is locally activated specifically in the TME, rather than systemically, to stimulate antitumor immune response.
-The following diagram illustrates the activation process of ADG126 in tumor tissue.